alchemyplatform/alchemy-mcp-server/README.md

     "alchemy": {
       "command": "npx",
       "args": [
-        "tsx",
-        "path/to/alchemy-mcp/index.js"],
+        "-y",
+        "@alchemy/mcp-server"
+      ],
       "env": {
-        "ALCHEMY_API_KEY": "YOUR_API_KEY",
+        "ALCHEMY_API_KEY": "YOUR_API_KEY"
       }
     }
   }
 }
 ```

-### For Other LLM Clients

-Check your LLM client's documentation for how to add external MCP servers.
-You'll typically need to provide:
-- A name for the server
-- The command to start the server
+This configuration allows you to use the server without manually cloning the repository.
-- Any environment variables needed

 ## Available Methods

-You can prompt your AI assistant to use the following methods:
+You can prompt your AI agent to use the following methods:

 ### Token Price Methods